 The book – one of the most sought after in the series – is no longer published (UPDATE – As of July 2012, the book is now being republished and can be purchased using the link at the bottom of this post).

-Originally published in 2001, this book (144 pages) is filled with amazing works of art by many, many artists who helped shaped the film, but I couldn't help but see (and feel) the strong influence from Harley Jessup (Production Designer) in this book.
+Originally published in 2001, this book (144 pages) is filled with amazing works of art by many, many artists who helped shape the film, but I couldn’t help but see (and feel) the strong influence of Harley Jessup (Production Designer) in this book.
 His marker and ink work is stunning and so filled with detail yet feels so easy at the same time.
 Even his acrylic work (which donned the cover) is beautiful and filled with so much life.

 Although the book is true to its name and is filled with mounds of art – there are also great insights written and unwritten that you can pull from the pages.
 For instance, Pete Docter (Director) noted that “Sullivan’s design evolved over two years of development and thirty different 3-D sculpts.”
 He also noted that Mike’s design basically remained the same from one of the original sketches.